Welcome message…

 Biography

-Judythe Cohen is a literary agent with Janklow & Nesbit Associates.
+Judythe Cohen is a literary assistant with Janklow & Nesbit Associates.
 She served as the right hand of literary agent legend Mort Janklow for 23 years, working closely with him and many of his clients, including Danielle Steel, David McCullough, Thomas Harris, Michael Moore, Robert Wagner, Scott Eyman and JR Moehringer.
 She has also worked on projects with Beastie Boys, Joan Didion, and Joe Hagan.
 Judythe grew up in Amarillo, Texas, received her BA from Hampshire College and her MFA from Columbia University.
 She is seeking authors who can keep her turning the pages, with interest in literary fiction, upmarket commercial fiction, domestic thrillers/suspense, narrative non-fiction, science fiction and anything featuring strong, unique women characters.

 Notes